Hawk Species at Hawk Mountain

 caracaras, falconets, pygmy falcons, forestfalcons, and falcons.

-- American Kestrels were once called sparrow hawks.
+- Were once called sparrow hawks.

-- American Kestrels occur only in the New World.
+- Occur only in the New World.

 - Because of their small size and habit of perching on utility lines, American Kestrels are often mistaken for Mourning Doves.

 - Male American Kestrels have blue-gray wings; females have brown wings.

 - Male and female American Kestrels can be told apart by their plumage as early as